Child Braces in Atlanta and Marietta, GA

 What Are the Benefits of Child Braces?

-Dr. Wright may recommend child braces for orthodontic issues related to:
+Dr. Marc S. Wright may recommend child braces for orthodontic issues related to:

 - Sucking of the fingers and thumbs